-Finally, the epilogue summarizes the findings of the individual chapters and thus brings to the fore the essential tensions and ambivalences inherent in the Israeli view of Europe.
+The epilogue summarizes the findings of the individual chapters and thus brings to the fore the essential tensions and ambivalences inherent in the Israeli view of Europe.
 It shows that these characteristics remain highly relevant despite the significant social and political changes that have taken place since the 2000s, thus providing an essential insight into contemporary Israeli-European relations as well.

 Historiography

-The book offers a unique approach to exploring the idea of Europe, integrating political and economic inquiry with the disciplines of sports history, popular culture, and travel literature.
-This focus on social and political history stands out in a field traditionally dominated by political scientists and intellectual historians.
+The proposed book will take a unique approach to exploring the idea of Europe, integrating political and economic inquiry with the disciplines of sports history, popular culture, and travel literature.
+This focus on social and political history makes it stand out in a field traditionally dominated by political scientists and intellectual historians.

-It is in conversation with the burgeoning field of scholarship on the idea of Europe and, in particular, with studies that challenge tendencies towards Euro-centrim and Euro-universalism, such as “Inventing Europe: Idea, Identity, Reality” (Gerard Delanty, 1995), “The Pursuit of Europe: A History” (Anthony Pagden, 2022), “The Idea of Europe: A Critical History” (Shane Weller, 2021).
-While a growing body of works attempts to decenter Western European experiences by focusing on narratives from its eastern half or from the Middle East, only two books and a few scattered articles on Israeli perceptions of Europe have been published to date.
-However, neither “Israel and Europe: An Appraisal in History” (Howard Sachar, 1998) nor “Glorious, Accursed Europe” (Jehuda Reinharz/ Yaacov Shavit, 2010) deal with Israeli views on Europe in a systematic fashion, and both tend to conflate Israeli relations to individual countries, such as Germany or France, with Europe.
+It is in conversation with the burgeoning field of scholarship on the idea of Europe and, in particular, with studies that challenge Eurocentrism and Euro-universalism, such as Gerard Delanty’s Inventing Europe: Idea, Identity, Reality (1995), Anthony Pagden’s The Pursuit of Europe: A History (2022), and Shane Weller’s The Idea of Europe: A Critical History (2021).
+While a growing body of work attempts to decenter Western European experiences by focusing on narratives from its east or from the Middle East, only two books (and a few articles) on Israeli perceptions of Europe have been published to date.
+However, neither Howard Sachar’s Israel and Europe: An Appraisal in History (1998) nor Jehuda Reinharz and Yaacov Shavit’s Glorious, Accursed Europe (2010) systematically deal with Israeli views on Europe and both tend to conflate Israeli relations with individual countries, such as Germany or France, with those with Europe generally.

-In recent decades, there has been an enormous interest in Israeli-European relations, for example “Israel and the European Union: between rhetoric and reality “ (Raffaella Del Sarto, 2014), “Uneasy Neighbors: Israel and the European Union (Sharon Pardo and Joel Peters, 2009), “Normative Power Europe Meets Israel: Perceptions and Realities” (Sharon Pardo, 2015), “Israel’s Path to Europe: The Negotiations for a Preferential Agreement, 1957–1970” (Gadi Heimann and Lior Herman, 2018).
-Most of this literature focuses exclusively on the negotiations and agreements between the Jewish state and the EEC/EU.
-While the book is in conversation with this literature, it transcends the limited focus on the western parts of the continent, thereby adding an important and new angle to this field.
+In recent decades, there has been a burgeoning literature on Israeli-European relations: For example, Raffaella Del Sarto’s Israel and the European Union: Between Rhetoric and Reality (2014); Sharon Pardo and Joel Peters’s Uneasy Neighbors: Israel and the European Union (2009); Sharon Pardo’s Normative Power Europe Meets Israel: Perceptions and Realities (2015); and Gadi Heimann and Lior Herman’s Israel’s Path to Europe: The Negotiations for a Preferential Agreement, 1957–1970 (2018).
+Most of this literature focuses exclusively on the negotiations and agreements between the Jewish state and the EU.
+While the book is in conversation with this literature, it transcends its limited focus on the continent’s west, thereby adding an important and new perspective on this field.

 The book also contributes to the debates about societal tensions in Israel.
-Scholars have by now pointed at a nuanced picture of the discrimination of Middle Eastern Jews by those of European heritage during the early decades of Israel’s existence, for example “The Mizrahi Era of Rebellion: Israel’s Forgotten Civil Rights Struggle 1948-1966” (Bryan Roby, 2015), “The Arab Jews: A Postcolonial Reading of Nationalism, Religion, and Ethnicity “(Yehouda Shenhav, 2006), “On the Arab-Jew, Palestine, and other Displacements (Ela Shohat, 2017).
-Nevertheless, while this literature posits that the Ashkenazi elite of the state intend to Europeanize and Westernize the Mizrahim in order to form a state based on European models, it eschews a more profound examination of the influence of Europe on Israeli society.
-Instead, it often employs a simplified terminology, referring to this phenomenon as “Euro-Israel.”
-This view, however, essentializes European influences, just like the Eurocentric worldview of those these scholars rightly criticize.
-The book is an important corrective, as it offers a more nuanced view of Israeli perceptions of the continent that also considers intra-Israeli tension.
+Scholars have painted a nuanced picture of the discrimination experienced by Middle Eastern Jews from those of European heritage during Israel’s early years: For example, Bryan Roby’s The Mizrahi Era of Rebellion: Israel’s Forgotten Civil Rights Struggle 1948–1966 (2015); Yehouda Shenhav’s The Arab Jews: A Postcolonial Reading of Nationalism, Religion, and Ethnicity (2006); and Ela Shohat’s On the Arab-Jew, Palestine, and Other Displacements (2017).
+While these posit the view that the Ashkenazi elite seek to Europeanize and Westernize the Mizrahim in order to develop a state based on European models, they eschew more profound examination of the influence of Europe on Israeli society.
+Instead, they often talk of this phenomenon simplistically as “Euro-Israel,” illegitimately essentializing European influences just like the Eurocentric worldview these scholars rightly criticize does.
+The book is an important corrective to that, offering a more nuanced view of Israeli perceptions of the continent that also takes key intra-Israeli tensions into consideration.

 Market